 Additional regulatory scope for student and university community life is maintained through several of the offices listed below.
 The following directory is presented to provide a connection to those resources.

-- Diversity and Inclusion
+- Equity and Inclusion

 - Information Technology